 How cool and empowering!?

-There are a million awesome doctors out there.
+There are a million awesome doctors and nurses out there.
 I am married to an Emergency Department Physician who is a big thinker and a brilliant physician.
-There is just a missing void in health care today, to give people the appropriate time they need to feel heard, to see the whole person, and to help people make sustainable daily changes to support them!
-I am happy to work with any kind of physician on your team.
+There is just a missing void in health care today, to give people the appropriate time they need to feel heard, to see the whole person, to explore how food/lifestyle can directly affect health, to consider what is driving symptoms and disease, and to help people make sustainable daily changes to support them!
+I am happy to work with any kind of physician or health care practitioner on your team.

 Looking at the whole person, being curious about everything, and coming back to the physiology, whats actually happening in the body physically and chemically and how various inputs and genetics are affecting our physiology, is a way to talk about health in a way that moves us forward in an empowered and individualized way.
 Physiology is the “nature” of the body, no judgment needed, its just about getting curious around whats happening in there and then we get to decide how to impact it.